Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Specialization:** Each elementalist specializes in pairs of elements: at first, a single pair, and then a second, determining the flavor of the spells that they can cast.

-**Approach to Exploration:** Elementalists gain access to powerful and unique element-focused utility spells and are unmatched in their knowledge of the elements they work with.
+**Approach to Adventure:** Elementalists gain access to powerful and unique element-focused utility spells and are unmatched in their knowledge of the elements they work with.

 **Build Fundamentals:** Elementalists are easily built as strikers, but with the right choices they can serve as controllers or guardians instead: